« 17.2 Priests and the Stars | Main | 17.4 Kings Against Priests »

 No doubt there were great differences between temple and temple and cult and cult in the spirit and quality of the priesthood.
 Some probably were cruel, some vicious and greedy, many dull and doctrinaire, stupid with tradition, but it has to be kept in mind that there were distinct limits to the degeneracy or inefficiency of a priesthood.
 It had to keep its grip upon the general mind.
 It could not go beyond what people would stand - either towards the darkness or towards the light.
 Its authority rested, in the end, on the persuasion that its activities were propitious.

-« 17.2 Priests and the Stars | Main | 17.4 Kings Against Priests
+« 17.2 Priests and the Stars |Contents | 17.4 Kings Against Priests »

-blog comments powered by Disqus
+comments powered by Disqus

-Contents
+Table Of Contents